Research

 Dementia Caregiving in the United States and Italy

-The empirical work draws on twenty in-depth interviews with caregivers in Emilia-Romagna and the rural Midwestern United States, paired with national survey data on older adults from the National Social Life, Health, and Aging Project (NSHAP).
-I am currently extending the qualitative findings into measurable constructs, with the longer-term aim of developing and validating a Caregiver Flourishing Scale that can be used in clinical settings to identify caregivers at risk of disengagement and to evaluate whether existing support programs are doing what they claim to do.
-This work is being developed in conversation with clinicians and researchers at the University of Chicago Memory Center and through the Institute for Translational Medicine.
+The empirical base pairs twenty in-depth interviews with dementia caregivers in Emilia-Romagna and the rural Midwestern United States, grounded in a year of fieldwork at a caregiver support center, with national data on older adults from the National Social Life, Health, and Aging Project (NSHAP).
+Working with Linda J. Waite and colleagues at the Center for Health and the Social Sciences, I am now translating the qualitative findings into measurable constructs.
+The next phase is the development and validation of a Caregiver Flourishing Scale: a brief clinical instrument to identify caregivers at risk of crisis or disengagement before it arrives, and to test whether the support programs we already fund deliver what they promise.
+This work is developing in conversation with clinicians and researchers at the University of Chicago Memory Center and through the Institute for Translational Medicine.

 Migration, Bureaucracy, and Healthcare in Italy

-A second strand of my research looks at how migrants, especially West African and Eastern European newcomers, access healthcare in Italy.
+A second, separate line of research examines how migrants, especially West African and Eastern European newcomers, access healthcare in Italy.
 On paper, Italy has a universal healthcare system.
 In practice, getting care often depends on having the right documents, knowing which office to visit, and persisting through paperwork that is sometimes unclear and occasionally hostile.
-My work examines how these administrative requirements function as a kind of weaponized bureaucracy: not outright denial, but enough friction that some people give up before they get the care they're entitled to.
-The result is a healthcare system that is formally inclusive and practically stratified, with measurable consequences for whether marginalized populations can access preventive care, manage chronic conditions, and trust health institutions over time.
+I examine how these requirements work as weaponized bureaucracy: not outright denial, but a version of what policy researchers call administrative burden, sharpened until some people give up before receiving care they are entitled to.
+The result is a system that is formally inclusive and practically stratified, with measurable consequences for preventive care, chronic disease management, and whether marginalized communities come to trust health institutions at all.
+The first study from this project appeared in Current Sociology in 2025.

 The Bigger Question